Error estimation of different schemes to measure spin-squeezing inequalities

 To assess the number of state preparations, we can make use of Cantelli's inequality in Eq.\,\eqref{Eq_Cantelli_ineq}.
 For this purpose, we use the assumption that the state is always described by the mixture in Eq.\,\eqref{Eq_mixture_Dicke_state}.
 Moreover, we use that for any $t>0$, the bound in Cantelli's inequality is monotonically increasing in the variance.
 For this reason, we can take the maximum of the variance for the mixture $\rho$.
 To verify a violation of $t$ by at least a confidence level of $\gamma=1-p$, we can rearrange Cantelli's inequality to obtain a lower bound for the necessary number of state samples.
 To be precise, Cantelli's inequality yields the number of repetitions $K_{\text{TS}}$, $K_{\text{AP1}}$, $K_{\text{AP2}}$ and $L_{\text{RP1}}$ under the assumption that $K_{\text{RP1}}=1$.
 In addition, we used Cantelli's inequality to obtain the product $K_{\text{RP2}}L_{\text{RP2}}$ such that the observed violation of $t$ has a confidence of $\gamma$.
 In Fig.\,\ref{Fig_num_preparations_DickeState}, we show the total number of state preparations, i.e., we plot $3K_{\text{TS}}$, $3K_{\text{AP1}}N(N-1)$, $K_{\text{AP2}}N(4N-3)$, $3K_{\text{RP1}}L_{\text{RP1}}$ and $4K_{\text{RP2}}L_{\text{RP2}}$.

-The figure shows, that $(\tilde{\xi}_{c})_{\text{TS}}$ requires the least number of state samples.
-Moreover, the number of state samples that are necessary in the scheme TS scales favourable with $N$ compared to the other schemes.
-It is interesting to note that the number of required state samples for the schemes AP1, AP2, RP1 and RP2 obeys the same scaling with $N$.
-For the schemes AP1 and RP1 almost the same number of state samples are needed.
-This appears reasonable as the variances of both schemes do not differ much as is shown in Fig.\,\hyperref[Fig_var_noisy_DickeState]{8\,(b)}.
-More samples are needed for the schemes AP2 and RP2.
-However, Fig.\,\hyperref[Fig_var_noisy_DickeState]{8\,(c)} shows that also the variances of the schemes AP2 and RP2 do not differ by much.
-The schemes AP2 and RP2 thus require almost the same number of state samples, whereat slightly more state samples are needed for the scheme RP2.
+The figure shows that $(\tilde{\xi}_{c})_{\text{TS}}$ requires the least number of state samples.
+Moreover, the number of state samples that are necessary in scheme TS scales favorably with $N$ compared to the other schemes.
+It is interesting to note that the number of required state samples for schemes AP1, AP2, RP1, and RP2 obeys the same scaling with $N$.
+For schemes AP1 and RP1, almost the same number of state samples are needed.
+This appears reasonable, as the variances of both schemes do not differ much, as is shown in Fig.\,\hyperref[Fig_var_noisy_DickeState]{8\,(b)}.
+More samples are needed for schemes AP2 and RP2.
+However, Fig.\,\hyperref[Fig_var_noisy_DickeState]{8\,(c)} shows that also the variances of schemes AP2 and RP2 do not differ by much.
+Schemes AP2 and RP2 thus require almost the same number of state samples, whereas slightly more state samples are needed for scheme RP2.